apache/cordova-ios/README.md

 **11. I've got other Cordova-specific issues not covered here?**

-A. Older pre-1.0 issues have been put in the [Cordova iOS FAQ](http://wiki.phonegap.com/w/page/41631150/PhoneGap-for-iOS-FAQ) on the [Wiki](http://wiki.phonegap.com).
+A. Do a search in the Apache JIRA Issue Tracker [Apache JIRA](https://issues.apache.org/jira/browse/CB) or the [Wiki](http://wiki.apache.org/cordova/FrontPage).

 **12. On an iOS 3.2 iPad, and launching an iPhone only app, when I use the Media Capture API, the user interface shown is iPad sized, not iPhone sized?**